keith-E/Porky/README.md

 I tried my best to detail all of the processes I used to get this project off the ground, but I may have missed some key steps along the way or you may have experienced some frustrations trying to follow along.
 With that being said, please don't hesitate to drop me any comments, questions or concerns.
 I promise to do my best to address your issues.

 ## References and Acknowledgements
+**Professor Becker and CS390** For guiding and permitting this project class project.

 **[leswright1977/Rpi3_NCS2](https://github.com/leswright1977/RPi3_NCS2):** leswright1977's bottle-chasing robot introduced me to the Intel NCS2 and its ability to integrate machine learning models for real-time applications.

 **[PINTO0309](https://github.com/PINTO0309):** PINTO0309's [MobileNet-SSD-RealSense](https://github.com/PINTO0309/MobileNet-SSD-RealSense) project introduced me to using multiprocessing with OpenCV and Intel's CNN backend in order to achieve faster results.